xeyqe/myDUO/README.md

 * Counter of right and wrong answers

 ## How to use
-Install some usescript manager extensione for your browser (e.g. tampermonkey for <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en" target="_blank">chrome</a>
+Install some usescript manager extension for your browser (e.g. tampermonkey for <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en" target="_blank">Chrome</a>
- or for <a href="https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/" target="_blank">firefox</a>).
+ or for <a href="https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/" target="_blank">Firefox</a>).

  Install script from here or from <a href="https://openuserjs.org/scripts/xeyqe/Duolingo_Improver" target="_blank">OpenUserJS</a>